 Network-Attached Storage for MacBook

 Network-attached storage is ideal for those who occasionally go out of home or work networks.
 You can configure a NAS drive to be shared over the network, or use another Mac or Windows PC.
 After configuring it, you can return your MacBook to the network location via the Time Machine.
 However, if you are out of range of your network, your storage support is not available unless a solution has access to the cloud.
-If you rarely use to go to store file and archive access, this may not be a problem, but not ideal for photos or iTunes library.
+If you rarely use to go to store file and archive access, this may not be a problem, but not ideal for photos or the iTunes library.

 Your network speed limits your network storage.
 If you are using a wireless connection, things become very slow.
 For best results, make sure the network drive (or shared computer) can use a wired connection to your router if possible, even on your MacBook.